PlenusPyramis/uptime-slack-bot/README.md

   * The URL to check
   * The delay between checks
   * The threshold number of times that a URL must be down before reporting it.
+* Run a new container for each URL to check.
+Each container runs continuously.

 ## Example: